Who I Teach

 I teach folk and rock music on acoustic and electric guitar.
 Most of my students want to learn their favorite songs, how to strum chords, how to play solos, how to jam with their friends, how to fingerpick.
 Other areas I’ve helped folks out with include songwriting, music theory, reading music, how to figure things out by ear, and home recording.

-Coffee Shop Jam
+Virtual Coffee Shop Jam

 Just like the Coffee Shop Jam, recording can be great goal to motivate your practicing.
 If you get super ambitious, we could even make a whole album – here’s one.